gautierdag/line_annotation_tool/README.md

 # Data_Annotation

 This is a Tkinter implementation of a simple line labeling tool.
-To be used for the purpose of labeling lines in images.
+To be used for the purpose of labeling lines in images (to be used for labeling lines of a robocup soccer field).

 ## Getting Started

-The output folder is labels/.
-Place images in the imgs/ folder.
+The output folder is `./labels/` .

+Create an `imgs/` folder and place images in it to be able to label them.
 The images should be in the same format that they were collected - plaatje612 or plaatjeBOTTOM612 (where 612 is the img number).
+See this download link to obtain the images folder: [Download imgs folder here](https://drive.google.com/drive/folders/1csiuPxYe1llTvbh0SZsPpoYEfwURZ7c9?usp=sharing)

+You can start the program by running `python main.py` in your terminal after accessing the directory.

 ### Installing